safeledger logo

 • Some banks may also ask for a personal bank statement from the last six months.

-How Long Does it Take to Set Up a Sole Proprietorship in the UAE?
+How Long Does it Take to Set Up a Sole Proprietorship in UAE?

 Setting up a sole proprietorship is one of the fastest business registration processes in the UAE.
-Thanks to recent digital initiatives and streamlined government procedures, you can complete many steps online.
+Thanks to recent digital initiatives and streamlined government procedures, you can register sole proprietorship entities largely online.
 The entire process, from application submission to license issuance, can often take as little as 3 to 7 working days.

 However, the exact timeline can vary depending on a few key factors: